c-ato/tpam-stuff/Independent Learning/TQFT/Notes/Topology note 4.md

  ^thm-top-comp-neigh-2-comp-spa

 > [!definition|*]- Connectedness
-> 2 definitions:
+> There are 4 definitions:
-> 3. A space $X$ is connected if it is not the union of a pair of disjoint non-empty open sets.
-Equivalently, a space is connected if the only sets that are simultaneously open and closes are the whole space and the empty set.
+> 1. A space $X$ is connected if it is not the union of a pair of disjoint non-empty open sets.
+> 2. A space is connected if the only sets that are simultaneously open and closes are the whole space and the empty set.
->
-> 4. A topological space $X$ is said to be disconnected if it is the union of two disjoint non-empty open sets.
+> 3. A topological space $X$ is said to be disconnected if it is the union of two disjoint non-empty open sets.
 Otherwise, $X$ is said to be connected.
+> 4. A space $X$ is connected if whenever it is decomposed as the union $A ∪ B$ of two nonempty subsets then $\bar{A} ∩ B\neq \varnothing$ or $A ∩ \bar{B} \neq \varnothing$
  ^def-top-connectedness

 > [!example|*]- Closed interval $[0,2]$